Flamefork/quiet/README.md

 ### HAML
 ![HAML](https://raw.github.com/Flamefork/quiet/master/look_feel/haml.png)

-And so on: dim boilerplate and comments, focus on significant parts of code.
+…and so on: dim boilerplate and comments, focus on significant parts of code.

 ## Installation